beeware/beeware/docs/tutorial/tutorial-3.rst

       [helloworld] Starting app...

+      (beeware-venv) C:\...>

 This will start your run your native application, using the output of the `build` command.

 You may notice some small differences in the way your application looks when it's running - for example, icons, and the name displayed by the operating system, may be slightly different to those you saw when running under developer mode.
 This is because you're using the actual packaged application, not just running Python code.
 From the operating system's perspective, you're now running "an app", not "a Python program", and that is reflected in how the application appears.
+The console output we saw earlier also won't work anymore, since we are running a standalone app that has no console to output to.

 Building your installer
 =======================